Student duo takes on local election

 “I was a little bit nervous but it definitely helped [to have] Edyssa there because we were in it together,” said Choi.

-As the caucus continued to meet, caucus members were assigned to different committees.
-Elia and Choi both were on the interview committee, which was awesome.
-They were able to work together to write and ask questions to applicants.
+As the caucus continued to meet, members were assigned to different committees.
+Elia and Choi both were on the interview committee, where they were able to work together to write and ask questions to applicants.

 The interview process was conducted over a three-week period, which was “pretty intense,” said Elia.
-Each applicant was interviewed for forty-five minutes and answered about ten questions, each from a different caucus member.
+Each applicant was interviewed for 45 minutes and answered about 10 questions, each from a different member.

 Board Vice President Jean Hahn, an applicant, has appeared before the Glencoe Caucus twice and the New Trier School Board Caucus in 2019.
-This was the first time that she saw students had interviewed applicants.
+This was the first time that she saw students interviewing applicants.

 “Student voice is at the center of everything we do at New Trier, so I was thrilled to see our students so actively engaged in the process of vetting candidates to serve on their school board,” said Hahn.